Mathias McGirk

 His language was strong, concise, vigorous, and terse, and remarkably free from doubt and ambiguity.
 There was nothing stiff or strained in his diction, nor did it show any indication of having been studied or measured.
 He was a fluent conversationalist, and wrote as he spoke.
 In examining his published opinions the reader will look in vain for anything like studied phraseology or verbiage.
 His style is easy, flowing, and natural, and in perfect harmony with his thoughts and reflections.

 It has been stated, by those who had the means of knowing, that he seldom rewrote an opinion, nor did his original draft contain many changes or alterations.

 In politics he was an Old-Line Whig, very decided in his views, and probably would have been very active but for the restraint imposed by his official position.
 The only public positions he held were those of judge of the Supreme Court and member of our Territorial Legislature.

 Among the able men of our state who studied law under him is the Hon.
 John D. S. Dryden, late judge of our Supreme Court, who speaks in the highest terms of Judge McGirk's probity and judicial learning.

-McGirk never had any children.
-His widow survived him by many years.
+McGirk had one Daughter.
+His widow survived him by many years.They are all 3 buried near the site of the original home roughly 0.5 miles east of Rhineland, MO.